 Thank you for your interest in volunteering with Transition Projects!

-To begin volunteering, please attend our mandatory Volunteer Orientation.
-Meet staff, ask questions, take a tour, engage with others interested in volunteering, and complete a volunteer application.
+To begin volunteering, please sign up to attend our mandatory Volunteer Orientation.
+At this orientation you'll have the opportunity to meet staff, learn more about homelessness in Portland, ask questions, take a tour, engage with others interested in volunteering, and complete a volunteer application.

 Orientation takes place at the Bud Clark Commons building: